lucasgehl3n/pelos-caminhos-frontend/README.md

 # [English] Pelos Caminhos - Frontend

 Hello.
 I'm glad you found my project.
 "Pelos Caminhos" is a project presented as a Final Course Project in the Computer Science program at the University of Caxias do Sul (UCS).
 Its goal is to be a platform that combines three profiles: the adopting user, the institution administrator, and volunteers.
 The complete thesis can be read [here](https://drive.google.com/file/d/1wGspejLclOVXlhErvAr8gK0-ASYVHKiR/view?usp=sharing).

 It features backend permission systems with ACL implementation, public and private pages, animal registration and management, a public profile that can be shared using a QRCode, and an administration area for NGOs with the ability to view existing animals.
 Additionally, it incorporates many responsive visual elements.

 The software includes a feature for animal recognition based on breed identification, using the [Dog Breed Classification](https://github.com/stormy-ua/dog-breeds-classification) project as a foundation.
+Access the [image recognition container here](https://hub.docker.com/repository/docker/lucasgehl3n/pelos_caminhos_classification_ai/general) (Docker installation required).

 The architecture can be viewed [here](https://drive.google.com/file/d/1fjh1XuPdnr3KRJ3xh2vTvBD_iZ-qgDKM/view?usp=sharing).